cliffordvickrey/malarkey/README.md

 * `maxSentences` (int|null): The maximum number of sentences to generate (before $maxWords is reached), or NULL if unlimited
 * `maxWords` (int|null): The maximum number of words to generate, or NULL if unlimited
 * `wordSeparator` (string): String used to separate words in the output.
 Defaults to " "
-* `paragraphSeparator` (string): String used to paragraphs words in the output.
+* `paragraphSeparator` (string): String used to separate paragraphs in the output.
 Defaults to two newlines